 These Bible lesson activities are based events occurring as a result of God's initiative.
 Learning about these events, we learn about God's character and His relationships with the people He created, including us.
 The Old Testament tells us that God's name is Yahweh (where we get Jehovah).

-Hannah was a very ordinary woman who lived in an extraordinary time in Israel's history.
+Hannah was a very ordinary woman who lived during an extraordinary time in Israel's history.
 She became an integral part of that history though at the time she had no such thought.
-On this page, you'll find printable Bible lesson activities for children about Hannah, including word searches, puzzles, coloring pages and more.
+Hannah would become the mother of Samuel, one of the greatest prophets of the Old Testament.
+Click on "Hannah" to find free, printable Hannah Bible activities for children, including word searches, puzzles, coloring pages and more.

 Isaiah was one of the most important Old Testament prophets and gave us one of the largest Old Testament books.
 God used Isaiah to remind His people that someday He was going to send a Messiah.
 Isaiah and his book did much to remind God's people then and now that God is powerful and worthy of our love and devotion.
 These activities are related to the prophet Isaiah.